 - Make sure the cabbage is sturdy and flat against the cutting board and cut it in half.

 - Make sure the cabbage is flat and steady on the cutting surface.
-Begin slicing it into thin strips.
+Begin slicing it into thin strips with a chef's knife.

 - Once it becomes hard to grasp, turn it so that it is flat against the cutting board and finish slicing.